studiobram/dwc-docker/README.md

 ## Requirements

-This has only been tested on Ubuntu 20.04.
+This has only been tested on a raspberry pi 2b.

  - Docker - ```sudo apt install docker.io```
  - Docker Compose - ```sudo apt install docker-compose```